Why You Should Adopt an FIV Positive Cat

-4) Adopt FIV+ cats.
-What is FIV?
-Like HIV in humans, FIV is the Feline Immunodeficiency Virus.
-FIV+ cats almost always get overlooked just for this reason.
-It's not because these cats are high maintenance but because most people are uneducated on the topic.
-I was at first, too; years ago I fostered an FIV+ cat, thinking I'd have to give him shots and take him to the vet often, but there was literally nothing different in caring for him than any other cat.
+Years ago I fostered an FIV+ cat, thinking I'd have to give him shots and take him to the vet often, but there was literally nothing different in caring for him than any other cat.
 After that experience, I knew the first cat I got on my own would be FIV+.
 Enter Winston.
-Not one person wanted him in the two years he was with the shelter after being rescued from the streets, I picked him specifically because of the FIV and they told me, "You're the first one to ever ask about him!".
+Not one person wanted him in the two years he was with the shelter after being rescued from the streets.
+I picked him specifically because of the FIV and they told me, "You're the first one to ever ask about him!"
 The people who overlooked him missed out; he is incredibly sweet, cuddly, and friendly.
 Everyone who meets him loves him, he's a very social cat and loves being around people.

 There are a few things to know about FIV, if I may, Inception-style, present a list within a list:

-1. Humans cannot catch FIV.
-It is exclusively a feline virus.
+- Humans cannot catch FIV: It is exclusively a feline virus.

-2. Cats can only spread to other cats by blood.
-This means a deep, deep bite down to the gums or a very deep scratch down to the claw cuticle.
+- Cats can only spread it to other cats by blood: This means a deep, deep bite down to the gums or a very deep scratch down to the claw cuticle.
 Playful wrestling will not warrant this, only very rough, out-to-kill fights, which is why many shelter cats who have lived on the streets, unfortunately, have contracted it.
 An FIV+ cat is very unlikely to spread the virus to an FIV- cat while play-fighting.

-3. In and of itself, FIV is not a sickness.
+- FIV is not a "sickness."
 There are no medications or special treatment of any kind required.
-I repeat, THERE IS NO MEDICATION REQUIRED.
+THERE IS NO MEDICATION REQUIRED for the majority of their life.
 All FIV does is lower a cat's immune system, so he should not go outside.
 This is the only major stipulation of owning an FIV+ cat.
 He should be indoors, and if you notice something amiss, the cat should be taken to a vet sooner rather than later since they have low immune systems.
-Otherwise, nothing about owning an FIV+ cat takes extra effort or expense.
+Otherwise, nothing about owning an FIV+ cat takes extra effort or expense during their good years.
 They are just like normal cats.